sinool/Network-Vu-Meter/README.md

 https://github.com/sinool/Network_VuMeter/assets/96464777/febb08eb-c149-4bca-85c1-1bcdb60968f7

-(after this videos motions get smoother by make level steps from 1/10 to 1/100 with a little change in codes)
+(after these videos motions get smoother by making level steps from 1/10 to 1/100 with a few changes in codes)